sassdawe/pnp-sharing-settings-action/readme.md

-# PnP PowerShell Sharing Settings as Code
+# PnP PowerShell Sharing Settings as Code V2

-> credit goes to [aakashbhardwaj619](https://github.com/aakashbhardwaj619) as I built this action based on his work.

-This action signs in into SharePoint Online using ACS and sets the sharing settings for the site collections.
+This v2 version of the action signs in into SharePoint Online using ACS and sets the sharing settings for the site collections.

 If `ALLELSE` is used for any of the settings (but only for **ONE** of them), it will apply that sharing capability to all the rest of the sites which were NOT specified in the other settings.
 If `null` is used for any of the settings, it will skip that setting.

-> !Important: The v1 version requires the use of **Windows** based runners to run this action currently.
+> !Important: The v2 version is using composite model, and can run on Windows, Linux and MacOS runners.
+The v1 version is using JavaScript model and can run only on Windows runners.

 ## Inputs